Andalusian Terrier: History

+English wine merchants settling in the sherry-making region of Spain, Marco de Jerez, brought with them the ancestors of today's Fox Terrier breeds as long as several hundred years ago, where they were crossed with local dogs and used for vermin control of rats and mice in the wineries.
+In the 1900s, the Toy Terrier was crossed into the breed.
+In 1993, the first breed club, the Club Nacional del Perro Andaluz Ratonero Bodeguero, was formed, and a breed standard was written.
+In 2000 the breed was recognised as a native Spanish breed by the Spanish Ministry of Agriculture.
+In September 2024, the Fédération Cynologique Internationale accepted the breed.

 Appearance

-The Ratonero Bodeguero Andaluz is of medium-sized breed, measuring between (37 - 43 cm, the ideal for males being 40 cm and for females 38 cm, in both sexes an extra cm is fine) at the withers.
-Appearance-wise, they look like enlarged Jack Russell Terrier (they have longer and more enloganted limbs) to the extent that it has on occasion been called the Spanish Jack Russell.
+The Ratonero Bodeguero Andaluz is of medium-sized breed, measuring between (37 - 43 cm, the ideal for males being 40 cm and for females 38 cm) at the withers.
+Appearance-wise, they look like enlarged Jack Russell Terrier with longer and more elongated limbs, to the extent that it has on occasion been called the Spanish Jack Russell.
 The breed is an agile dog with a lean and athletic build; the head is triangular with a semi-flat skull.
 The eyes are very dark and the Ratonero has a long muzzle, and high set ears that bend over at the tip.
 The tail is traditionally docked to one quarter of its length, however they may also be born with a natural bobtail.

 The coat is short and dense, which is typically white.
 Its facial markings are a mixture of brown, white and black markings (known as tricolor), usually with tan-colored eyebrows.